 Handyside formed Bronze in 2001.
 Still embracing chiming, Rickenbacker driven pop, and increasingly alt country, they released two albums, The Statue in the Stone and A Common Prayer.
 His debut solo album Future's Dream, a combination of pop, country and modern day hymns was released in 2007 to great reviews.
 The second album Wayward Son followed in 2013 and further developed his own brand of folk-tinged americana.
 Tide, Timber & Grain was released in 2016 with elements of traditional British folk and sixties protest songs emerging in Handyside's now well established and diverse musical palette.

-The fourth album Loveless Town is due out in May 2021.
+The fourth album Loveless Town is released on the 21st of May 2021.
 As is evident in the title track he songs have an even stronger resonance with country and americana, the counterpoint to which is “Hartley Pit Catastrophe”, a true story from his native North East with its English folk sensibilities.
 Handyside is aided and abetted by long time cohorts Dave Porthouse on double bass and melodeon and by Rob Tickell, who also produced the album, on guitar and dobro.